Skip to main content

 Culture and Etiquette

 Kazakhstan is a Muslim-majority country with a secular government and a relaxed social atmosphere.
+According to the Pew Research Center, approximately 70% of the population identifies as Muslim, predominantly Sunni of the Hanafi school.
 Alcohol is widely available.
 Dress codes are liberal in cities.
 In rural areas, modest dress (covering shoulders and knees) shows respect.

 Key cultural norms: